 As a very old bicycle company, it has managed to construct various models including; urban bikes, road bikes, classic bikes, adventure bikes, mountain bikes, electric bikes, ladies bikes and kid bikes.

-Many people have said that they prefer to buy their brands because they are relatively affordable in comparison to other brands.
+When writing this Raleigh bikes review, we saw that many people have said that they prefer to buy their brands because they are relatively affordable in comparison to other brands.
 However, some of them have expressed their disappointments because of the exclusion of certain features such as kickstands.
 The company prides itself in providing reliable bikes that come at affordable prices; they feel that their longevity is enough proof that they produce quality bikes.
 Below are some comments expressed by ordinary folks who’ve used their bikes.

 The 2018 Raleigh Mustang got this reaction out of Cyclisto, “The steel Mustang with the end of season prices seemed a real bargain to me.
 Please bring it back with a smart single color paint job and a little taller headtube so that we will have a great commuter/do it all bike at a decent price”

 Huang said this about the RaleighCriterium Sport “This road bike only costs £800.
-It brings with it a full Shimano Tiagra groupset, a carbon fibre fork as well as a strong aluminium frame.
+It brings with it a full Shimano Tiagra groupset, a carbon fibre fork as well as a strong aluminum frame.
 It is a fantastic bike.
 Lightweight but very smooth.
 It gives a comfortable ride and it can still compete with more expensive bikes.”

 At Raleigh, they take pride in conducting quality assurance measures to ensure the bikes are in good shape.
 They will inspect everything from the frame alignment, wheels, brakes and gears.
 All the accessories are correctly fitted to prevent any damages from occurring.